SepulchralSimian/Journal/content/_index.md

 ---
-title: “Jazz and the New Complexity: A Theoretical Union”
+title: Jazz and the New Complexity; A Theoretical Union
 ---